Jake Baddeley "Hermes"

 --Freda Edis The God Between: A Study of Astrological Mercury

-In the exchange of his lyre as recompense for stealing his cattle, Apollo gifts Hermes with divination, which leads him to discover astronomy, astrology and mathematics.
+In the exchange of his lyre, Apollo favors Hermes with the gift of divination, leading him to discover astronomy, astrology and mathematics.
 Hermes uses these abilities to order and enumerate the phenomena of the natural world with the alphabet and numbers.
 Hermes also receives through divination the art of magic, which grants him invisibility and other powers.

 “As for honors,